Doing laundry is a huge task within a large family ~ it is numerous, never ending and there is always lots of it.

 Sometimes another problem is having not enough room on the clothes line to hang out all the washing.
 Extra portable clothes hangers could help or here is an way to create more space on your outside hills hoist!

 Folding and sorting the washing again can be also done by the children too.
 Stackable baskets are a good idea as they can be taken directly to each bedroom for those to put away their clean clothes.
-Folding is quite easy in the No Excuses household (this can be seen here in the Little Boys Room ~ “When it comes to folding and putting the kids clothes away, I don’t necessarily fold them, but to make things easier I place them flat into each child’s folding basket.
-These are in neat piles and placed into the wardrobe basket/drawers in either thirds or halves – depending on the quantity.
-What is the point of folding, when the kids just pull everything out anyway”…)
+Folding is quite easy in the No Excuses household and when it comes to folding and putting the kids clothes away, I don’t necessarily fold them, but place them flat into each child’s clean washing baskets.
+Each person then collects their basket and puts away their own clothes.

-Lost socks happen in every single home, unfortunately there is no answer as to where they end up, however as for storing and sorting these lost items; another bucket in the laundry is where lost socks end up.
+Lost socks happen in every single home, unfortunately there is no answer as to where they end up (read here), however as for storing and sorting these lost items; another bucket in the laundry is where lost socks end up.
 My 7 year old boy has the job of matching these.

 On the other hand when they are together in the same wash, they get hung together as a pair on my UNDERWEAR AND SOCK HANGERS and once dry, the socks are rolled up on the pegs prior to being taken off the line (in hopes they don’t go missing between the clothes line and the laundry).